-SYMBOLS Glossary per ISO 15223-1
+SYMBOLS Glossary per ISO 15223-1 511

-....
-Medical Device Manufactuer 5.1.4 Use-By Date 5.4.2 5.4.2 5.4.4 Do not Re-use See Instructions for Use 5.2.8 Do Not Use if Package is Damaged Caution: Federal law (USA) restricts this device to sale Rx only by or on the order of a physician.
-QTY Quantity STERILEEO Sterilized Using Ethylene Oxide Batch Code LOT 5.1.6 Catalogue Number REF
+-----Medical Device Manufacturer 5.1.4 Use-By Date 5.4.2 5.4.4 Do not Re-use See Instructions for Use 5.2.8 Do Not Use if Package is Damaged Rx only Caution: Federal law (USA) restricts this device to sale by or on the order of a physician.
+OTY Quantity STERILEEO Sterilized Using Ethylene Oxide 5.1.5 LOT Batch Code 5.1.6 REF Catalogue Number unopened in their respective protective containers.
+Prior to use, inspect package for damage that may compromise sterility.
+If packaging has been opened or damaged, contact manufacturer's representative.
+When unpacking the implant, verify the labeling for correct REF number (Product Code) and size.
+When removing the implant from its packaging, relevant aseptic handling must be observed.
+Protect prosthesis from contact with objects that may damage the surface finish.
+Visually inspect each implant prior to use for damage.